redadoo/ImGuiCrossPlatform/README.md

 ## About

-ImGuiCrossPlatform is a project aimed at facilitating cross compilation for the [ImGui](https://github.com/ocornut/imgui) library on windows and linux using cmake.
+imguiCrossPlatform is a project aimed at facilitating cross compilation for the [imgui](https://github.com/ocornut/imgui) library on windows and linux using cmake.

 ## Features